-- After processing the comments, here are the editor's suggestions for resolving Issues 4.1, 4.2, and 4.3, Discovery and Connection Management, described in 802-1CS-d1-2-pdis-v1.pdf. - It is the author's intention to edit this presentation at the meeting to reflect the consensus of the TSN Task Group.
+- After processing the comments, here are the editor's suggestions for resolving Issues 4.1, 4.2, and 4.3, Discovery and Connection Management, described in 802-1CS-d1-2-pdis-v1.pdf. - This presentation will be updated to cs-finn-discoveryassociation-0118-v03 to reflect the resolution of the Task Group ballot comments on P802.1CS D1.2.